 Dance – passion of the spirit

-It doesn’t matter who you are, where you come from in the world there is something built into us something primal and that is the beat of the drum and the sway of the body.
-Music speaks to a part of our souls that we have forgotton and when we hear the rythem it makes us want to move in a way that we just don’t in our modern lives.
+Music speaks to a part of our souls that we have forgotten and when we hear the rhythm it makes us want to move in a way that we just don’t in our modern lives.

-Whether you are a side stepper who likes to clap your hands or a professional dancer using your entire body to convey a story there is something that builds up inside of you, something that is akin to joy and a feeling of being free.
+Whether you are a side Stepper who likes to clap your hands or a professional dancer using your entire body to convey a story, there is something that builds up inside of you, something that is akin to joy and a feeling of being free.

 Our ancient ancestors danced for the harvest, they danced for the moon, they danced for good health, they danced for the rain and through their practices they connected with nature, the world around them and with each other.
-They understood the importance of freedom and joy and working with the world around them rather than trying to control it.

 You may also like